 - Blueberries: Fresh or frozen blueberries that have been slightly defrosted in lukewarm water will both work.

-- Peaches: Fresh peaches are used here that still have some firmness, however, you could most definitely substitute with frozen or canned peaches, but would recommend using less sugar.
-If you want to use other stone fruit here, plums and apricots would work well alongside the peaches.
+- Peaches: Fresh peaches are used here that still have some firmness, however, you could most definitely substitute with frozen or canned peaches.
+If using canned peaches, it's recommended to use less sugar.
+Other stone fruit would also work well in this pie whether you replace or do a mix such as plums and apricots alongside the peaches.

 See recipe card for quantities.